Giskard-AI/giskard-hub/script-docs/hub/ui/scan/index.rst

 -----------

 1. Go to **Scan** in the left sidebar
-2. Click **Launch Scan**
-3. Select your agent and vulnerability categories to test
+2. Select your agent and vulnerability categories to test
-4. Click **Launch Scan** to start the red teaming process
+3. Click **Launch Scan** to start the red teaming process
-5. Review results and take action on detected vulnerabilities
+4. Review results and take action on detected vulnerabilities

 Vulnerability categories
 ------------------------